 They appear in sandy-brown coloring during the summer months and grayish-white during the winter months.

-Adults weigh, on average, 10 lbs and reach 28 inches long from head to tail, with most of that length due to their distinctive tails.
+Adults weigh an average of 10 lbs and are 28 inches long from head to tail, with most of that length due to their distinctive tails.

-These different hares inhabit grasslands, sagebrush desert scrub habitats, or cultivated agricultural fields in both arid and moist climates.
+These hares inhabit grasslands, sagebrush desert scrub habitats, or cultivated agricultural fields in arid and moist climates.

-In fact, they avoid dense forests or areas with tall vegetation since it poses a challenge for them to move safely.
+In fact, they avoid dense forests or areas with tall vegetation because it is challenging for them to move safely in these areas.

 They tend to follow a general area throughout the year but may travel longer distances when food sources are low or when conditions become too cold for them to withstand.

-During peak breeding season, they may consume extra protein-rich foods such as insects or carrion to produce larger litters that can provide potential protection against predators.
+During peak breeding season, they may consume extra protein-rich foods such as insects or carrion to produce larger litters that can potentially protect them against predators.

 Although these different types of hares move around frequently in search of food and shelter.

-Most of the year, they typically remain within one square mile radius in groups known as coteries when not during a breeding season, otherwise known as solitary individuals when mating season strikes in early spring each year.
+For most of the year, they typically remain within a one-square-mile radius in groups known as coteries when not during the breeding season, otherwise known as solitary individuals when mating season strikes in early spring each year.

 26. Hainan Hare